foundersandcoders/error-handling-workshop/README.md

     }
 }
 ```
 Your router should call a handler which utilises the *validateName*, *validateAge*, *validateEmail*, *validateReason* to check the form contents, then write either a simple success or fail response to the user.
+On a related note, check out [this](https://www.smashingmagazine.com/2009/01/404-error-pages-one-more-time/) great article on handling 404 errors.
 You can test your router using the [shot](https://github.com/hapijs/shot) module, which is added as a dependency to this project.
 Good luck! :)

 ### Resources